INNFINITEMINDS/BioBootCamp/JournalOutlines/day3and4.md

-# Day 3 Journal Outline
+# Day 3 and Day 4 Journal Outline
 Start by writing down what you think we are going to learn today and what you hope to learn.
 What have you learned so far?
 Are you excited?
 Today is a day where if you plan your journal out, you can take notes MUCH more effectively.